Meet Alex Caspero

 So, I’m celebrating too.
 In my kitchen.
 I knew I wanted to celebrate spring produce in a salad, but one that felt fancy enough to serve at brunches, baby or bridal showers and Easter next weekend.
 Shaved asparagus, while kinda a pain to prepare, is the perfect centerpiece.

 This salad works because of the layering of flavors.
 If it grows in the spring, I put it in this salad.
-Thinly sliced radishes, mint, slivered almonds, couscous and a lemon-mustard dressing.
-Cooked couscous almost clings to the shaved asparagus like pasta, so I don’t recommend subbing out another grain in it’s place.
+Thinly sliced radishes, mint, slivered almonds, couscous, and a lemon-mustard dressing.
+Cooked couscous almost clings to the shaved asparagus like pasta, so I don’t recommend subbing out another grain in its place.

 If you plan on serving this to a crowd, prepare all of the ingredients ahead of time and the dressing separately.
-Then, just before serving, toss, season and serve.
+Then, just before serving, toss, season, and serve.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!